 Ever followed your GPS and it rerouted you through some weird backroads?
 That’s how God works sometimes.

+He sees roadblocks you don’t.
+He avoids traffic jams you can’t predict.
 He knows the scenic route that refreshes your soul, even if it adds time.

 God’s path might feel slower, but it’s safer.
 It might be longer, but it’s wiser.